rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 I have seen the business that God has given to the children of man to be busy with. ^0310

 He has made everything beautiful in its time.
-Also, he has put eternity into man’s heart, yet so that he cannot find out what God has done from the beginning to the end. ^0311
+Also, he has put eternity into man's heart, yet so that he cannot find out what God has done from the beginning to the end. ^0311

 I perceived that there is nothing better for them than to be joyful and to do good as long as they live; ^0312

-also that everyone should eat and drink and take pleasure in all his toil —this is God’s gift to man. ^0313
+also that everyone should eat and drink and take pleasure in all his toil--this is God's gift to man. ^0313

 I perceived that whatever God does endures forever; nothing can be added to it, nor anything taken from it.
 God has done it, so that people fear before him. ^0314